 Instructions

-- Note: This recipe is designed to allow you to prepare all of the casserole ingredients in one pot before transferring to a casserole dish for baking.
+• Note: This recipe is designed to allow you to prepare all of the casserole ingredients in one pot before transferring to a casserole dish for baking.
 Before you begin, refer to your rice package for the amount of liquid (we'll use chicken broth) and cooking time.
-If preferred, cook the rice separately and skip the broth ingredient.
-You'll need 3 + 3/4 cups of cooked rice to combine with the other casserole ingredients.
-I use white long grain rice and the cooking times below work perfectly.
+I use white long grain rice and the cooking time/liquid amount below works perfectly.

-- Add the cooked chicken, soup, milk, sour cream, optional seasonings, and half of the cheddar cheese.
+• Add the cooked chicken, cream of chicken soup, milk, sour cream, optional seasonings, and half of the cheddar cheese.

 Add the Topping: